AI video generation models: Our best picks for jaw-dropping videos

 The tradeoff is that extreme motion can sometimes reduce consistency, especially in longer or more detailed scenes.
 Still, among image to video AI models, Kling remains one of the strongest options available right now.

-Luma is especially strong for:
+Hailuo 02 Pro is especially useful for:

 • Experimental storytelling

-• Artistic motion design
+• Dynamic motion sequences

 • Mood-driven visuals